openbroadcaster/openbroadcaster.github.io/troubleshooting.md

 ### Networking

-On headless machines the Player is accessed from a web dasboard accecible from another machine on the same network from an IP address that is issued with DHCP.
-To determine the local IP of Player from terminal issue "ip addr show"  Your IP will appear like 192.168.1.100.
-127.0.0.1 is a local loop back IP.
+On headless machines OBPlayer is accessed from a web dasboard accessible from another machine on the same network from an IP address that is issued with DHCP.
+To determine the local IP of Player from terminal issue `ip addr show`  Your IP will appear like 192.168.1.100.
+127.0.0.1 is a local loop back IP internal to your machine.
 You might also get into your router and look at the DHCP Client list and see the players IP that way.

-Recomended that Players be setup with a static IP address as DHCP can often change.
+**Recomended that OBPlayers be setup with a static IP address as DHCP can often change.**

 From a web browser type